 A large, flat-topped rock lies at the base of the cove, perfect for chairs and hosting a gathering.
 And, a great time was had by all.

 It is possible to be at anchor and still participate in Docktails.
 A nice cove along Hotham Island has a house along the shore.
 The owners invite the crews from all the boats at anchor to come to their home, gather on the dock, bringing beverages and o'deovers, meeting the other boaters, sharing stories and tales.

 This Docktail party occurs every afternoon, all summer long.
 A good time was had by all.

 A Canadian couple we meet at an anchorage a few years ago, leading to a close friendship, invited the Last Dance crew to Rocktails at Mary Ann Cove, a beautiful spot along Baie Finn.
-Canadians, it seems, always have a fire when the go ashore, which does add a bit of atmosphere and the smoke keeps their large mosquitoes at bay.
+Canadians, it seems, always have a fire when they go ashore, which does add a bit of atmosphere and the smoke keeps their large mosquitoes at bay.

-This was a group was comprised of Canadians who keep their sail boats in Georgian Bay, cruising Georgian Bay and North Channel every summer.
+This was a group was comprised of Canadians who keep their sailboats in Georgian Bay, cruising Georgian Bay and North Channel every summer.
 Generous, as always, they included the foreigners from the country to the south in their celebration of another great day on the water.